-THEA has committed to provide a new connection to Meridian Avenue, by extending Whiting Street between Meridian Avenue and Brush Street.
+THEA has committed to provide a new connection to Meridian Avenue, by extending Whiting Street between Brush Street and Meridian Avenue.
 In order to construct the extension of Whiting Street, the existing railroad tracks will need to be removed.
-Removing the railroad tracks and completing the extension to Meridian Avenue will offer an additional connection within the street network, providing additional route choice and alleviating congestion.
+Removing the railroad tracks and completing the extension to Meridian Avenue will offer an additional connection within the street network, providing additional route choices and alleviating congestion.

-The preferred alternative proposes improvements to existing ramp configurations and the existing street network at multiple locatoins in Downtown/Channelside area.
 The improvements can be broken up into four distinct locations.
-See Figure 1.2 for each location of proposed improvements.
+See Figure 1-2 for each location of proposed improvements.